qmk/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/mkillewald/README.md

 - Caps Lock RGB indicator
     - the Caps Lock key will light when Caps Lock is enabled.
 RGB mode must be toggled on.
 If you don't want an RGB mode active, you can turn the brightness all the way off and the Caps Lock indicator will remain at full brightness.

-    - the following options are available
+    - the following options are available:
         - #define CAPS_LOCK_INDICATOR_COLOR [color] in config.h to set the backlight color used for the indicator when Caps Lock is enabled (default: red)
         - Fn+Z will toggle lighting the TAB key when Caps Lock is enabled.
 This is useful with non backlit keycaps/legends. (default: off)
         - Fn+X will toggle lighting all the alpha keys when Caps Lock is enabled. (default: off)